gisquick/gisquick-doc/index.rst

 1. :doc:`Before publishing <user-manual/before-publishing>`
 --------------------------------------------------------
-It is necessary to create a Gisquick account and download QGIS Plugin.
+To successfuly use Gisquick platform, a Gisquick user account must be created and QGIS Gisquick plugin must be installed.

---pridat odkazy na kazdou podkapitolu

 .. _chapter-2:

 2. :doc:`Publishing <user-manual/publishing>`
 ----------------------------------------------------------------------
-Gisquick allows user to easily edit published projects using QGIS plugin; every change made in project in QGIS can be reflected in Gisquick by activating plugin which enables the user to compare local and cloud project's folders, layer by layer.

-2.1 :ref:`Preparing project <preparing-project>`
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-How to proceed in QGIS.

-2.2 :ref:`Uploading project <uploading-project>`
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-How to connect to the server directly from QGIS and upload a project.
+Proccess of publishing a project from QGIS to Gisquick.

 .. _chapter-3:

-3. :doc:`Releasing project <user-manual/releasing-project>`
+3. :doc:`Setting up the project <user-manual/setting-up-project>`
 ----------------------------------------------------------
-Releasing projet using QGIS plugin.
+All possible settings that can be set to a published project.

 .. _chapter-4:

 4. :doc:`User interface <user-manual/user-interface>`
 ----------------------------------------------------
-Each component involved in UI is described in this chapter.
+Each feature involved in Gisquick user interface.

 .. _chapter-5:

 5. :doc:`Sample datasets <user-manual/datasets>`
 -------------------------------------------
-Basic information about datasets which were used for documentation.
+Basic information about datasets that were used for documentation.

 .. _chapter-6:

 6. :doc:`Other <user-manual/other>`
 ----------------------------------
-Interesting links to video tutorials, used technologies or source code.
+Links to video tutorials, used technologies and source code.

 .. note:: Gisquick has been originally developed for `GIS.lab
    <http://gislab-npo.github.io/gislab/>`__ system with an aim to produce